 I bring my professional knowledge and experience of working with many different issues, choosing what I hope will be most useful and relevant to you.
 This may include my knowledge of anxiety, depression, trauma, loss, identity, attachment or shame, or how we develop self-esteem, self-worth or create meaning in our lives, that enables us to connect to purpose.
 Your therapy experience will be unique to you.
 By internalising your therapy experience, I hope you will become your own therapist (with new ways to think about your life), so you no longer need me.

 If you have particular questions of how I could assist you with your current concerns that are not answered here, please do get in touch by email or phone call.
 I welcome all enquiries.
 If I don t think I am the right therapist for you, I can refer you to a more appropriate service or colleague.

-Born in NZ, I have lived in Australia and then the UK, for almost 30 years.
+Born in New Zealand, I have lived in the UK for almost 30 years.
 I trained at the Central School for Counselling and Psychotherapy, The Gestalt Centre (London), The Pellin Institute and CPPD.
 I am currently working towards my Doctorate in Psychotherapy by Professional Studies at the Metanoia Institute, researching the area of therapeutic mentoring in Higher Education.
-I also have a degree in education and my Master s focused on Queer adolescent sexual identity development.
+I also have a degree in education and my Master's focused on Queer adolescent sexual identity development.

-More recently I have trained and developed interests in the experience of infant loss, trauma, positive psychology, the skills of resilience, coercive relationships, and experiences of gender (trans, non-binary etc).
+More recently I have trained and/or developed interests in the experience of infant loss, trauma, positive psychology, the skills of resilience, coercive relationships, and experiences of gender (trans, non-binary etc).